bekk/bekk-christmas/post/ml/conversation-analysis.md

 ```

 As we see, spaCy understands from the context that _bekk_ is in fact a proper noun!
 This is a very helpful tool in extraction of named entities, but also structural sentence analysis or at some point even abstractive approaches.

-To extract key words from the transcription, we implemented a modified [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) algorithm, aided by a Norwegian Snowball stemmer provided by [NLTK](https://www.nltk.org/_modules/nltk/stem/snowball.html#NorwegianStemmer)<sup>2</sup>.
-With a careful optimization of the TF/IDF weights, [stopword deletion](https://en.wikipedia.org/wiki/Stop_words) and outlier removal, the program was able to extract highly relevant keywords.

 This has hopefully been a useful intro to some of the many available resources for Norwegian NLP!
 We tackled several other challenges, including [sentiment analysis](https://en.wikipedia.org/wiki/Sentiment_analysis), speech time mapping and [sociogram](https://en.wikipedia.org/wiki/Sociogram) generation, which may be covered some other time.
 Feel free to drop me an email if you're interested in hearing more!